Configuring threat protection

 For more information, refer to the section Creating application identifiers.

-- Select the protection or audit rule set to which you want to add your rule.
+- Select the rule set in which you wish to add your rule.

-The main page of the rule set appears. - Click on the Threats tab.
+The main page of the rule set appears. - Click the Threats > Built-in Protections tab.

-- Enable the desired rule by clicking on on the left.
+- Enable the desired rule by clicking on the

 - In the Status field in Default behavior, there are three or four statuses for each protection mode.
 Select: